Holidays Calendar for May 4, 2018

 • 1953 Ernest Hemingway's The Old Man and the Sea won the Pulitzer Prize.

 • 1940 Born: Robin Cook, American physician and author.
 He is best known for combining medical writing with the thriller genre.
-This technique brought Cook an immense success making his books bestsellers.
-His books have sold nearly 100 million copies.
+This technique brought Cook immense success, making his books bestsellers.

 • 1938 Died: Carl von Ossietzky, German journalist and activist, Nobel Prize laureate for his work in exposing the clandestine German re-armament.
-He was convicted of high treason and espionage after publishing details of Germany's alleged violation of the Treaty of Versailles by rebuilding an air force, the predecessor of the Luftwaffe, and training pilots in the Soviet Union
+He was convicted of high treason and espionage after publishing details of Germany's alleged violation of the Treaty of Versailles.

 • 1924 Died: Edith Nesbit, English author and poet.
-She wrote and collaborated over 60 book of fiction for children during her career.
+She wrote and co-wrote over 60 books of fiction for children during her career.
 Some of her books were adapted for film and television.

-• 1916 Born: Richard Proenneke, American meteorologist, who lived alone for almost 30 years in the mountains of Alaska near the shore of Twin Lakes.
-Proenneke documented his life in solitude in journals and on film, also recorded valuable meteorological and natural data.
+• 1916 Born: Richard Proenneke, American meteorologist, who lived alone for almost 30 years in the mountains of Alaska near the shore of Twin Lakes and documented his life in solitude in journals and on film.

 • 1903 Died: Gotse Delchev, Bulgarian activist, a very important revolutionary figure in Ottoman-ruled Macedonia and Thrace.
-He was one of the leaders of Internal Macedonian Revolutionary Organization at the end of the 19th and the beginning of the 20th century.
+He was one of the leaders of Internal Macedonian Revolutionary Organization.

 • 1886 A bomb was thrown at policemen trying to break up a labor rally at Haymarket Square in Chicago, Illinois.
-8 were killed, 60 injured.
+8 people were killed, 60 were injured.

-• 1825 Born: Thomas Henry Huxley, English biologist, known as "Darwin's Bulldog" for advocacy of Charles Darwin's theory of evolution.
-Huxley's famous debate with Samuel Wilberforce became a key moment in the wider acceptance of evolution theory by the scientists.
+• 1825 Born: Thomas Henry Huxley, English biologist, known as "Darwin's Bulldog" for his advocacy of Charles Darwin's theory of evolution.
+Huxley's famous debate with Samuel Wilberforce became a key moment in the wider acceptance of evolution theory.

-• 1772 Born: Friedrich Arnold Brockhaus, German publisher, best known for publishing the Conversations-Lexikon, the encyclopedia, that laid basis for many editions of the Brockhaus encyclopedia.
+• 1772 Born: Friedrich Arnold Brockhaus, German publisher, best known for publishing the Conversations-Lexikon, the encyclopedia that laid the basis for many editions of the Brockhaus encyclopedia.

 • 1767 Born: Kakarla Tyagabrahmam, also known as Tyagaraja, one of the greatest Indian composers of Carnatic music, or Indian classical music.
 Many of his works are still popular today.

-• 1734 Died: James Thornhill, English painter, working in the Italian baroque tradition.
-He was responsible for some large-scale schemes of murals, the painting on the inside of the dome of St Paul's Cathedral and works at Chatsworth House and Wimpole Hall.
+• 1734 Died: James Thornhill, English painter who worked in the Italian baroque tradition.
+He was responsible for some large-scale schemes of murals and the painting on the inside of the dome of St Paul's Cathedral.

 • 1655 Born: Bartolomeo Cristofori, Italian instrument maker, who is generally regarded as the inventor of the piano